gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/linking-git-commits-to-jira-issues-gij-cloud.md

     ![](/wp-content/uploads/gij-gitcloud-repo-browser-assoc-sel-with-browse-2025.png)

-### Method 1: Using the dropdown
+### Method 1: Using the Dropdown

 <img src='/wp-content/uploads/gij-gitcloud-assoc-commits-dlg-dropdown-2025.png' style='margin:25px auto 35px auto;display:block;' />

-Add, edit or delete linked Jira issue keys in the _**Associated issues to commit**_ field:
+Add, edit, or delete linked Jira issue keys in the _**Associated issues to commit**_ field:

 *   Click the dropdown arrow and select a Jira issue from the list.
 *   The selected Jira issue is associated to the currently configured commit.
 *   Repeat the same process to associate one or more Jira issues.
 *   Click **X** to remove selected commit association(s).

-### Method 2: Type to search
+### Method 2: Type to Search

 <img src='/wp-content/uploads/gij-gitcloud-assoc-commits-dlg-typetext-2025.png' style='margin:25px auto 35px auto;display:block;' />

-*   Type a Jira issue key or a word from a Jira issue summary and the list will try to display them.
+*   Type a Jira issue key or a word from a Jira issue summary and the list displays matching results.
 *   Click a Jira issue from the list to associate it to the currently configured commit.
 *   Repeat the same process to associate one or more Jira issues.
 *   Click **X** to remove selected commit association(s).